What is Order to Cash (O2C)? The Ultimate Guide to Process, Automation & Collections

 Frequently Asked Questions (FAQs)

-- Days Sales Outstanding (DSO): Measures the average number of days it takes to collect payment.
+Days Sales Outstanding (DSO) measures the average number of days it takes a business to collect payment after a sale.
+Lower DSO indicates a more efficient Order-to-Cash process and healthier cash flow.

 Conclusion